| | |

 It really was this ugly.

 Degloss the floor.
 This is probably the most important step in painting a vinyl floor!
-I rubbed the deglosser on the floor and let it dry.
-It made the floor very matte feeling and dull looking.
+I applied the deglosser and let it dry.
+It made the floor matte and dull.

-I wore cotton socks any time I had to go in there to prevent my skin from sticking and making weird marks.
-This also helps to keep the floor clean from skin oils.
+I wore cotton socks any time I went in there to prevent my skin from sticking and making weird marks.
+This also helped to keep the floor clean from skin oils.

-We have floor vents so I removed the vent to spray paint later.
-This also helped me paint around the area really well.
+We have floor vents, so I removed it to spray paint later.
+This also helped me paint around the area well.

 Priming the vinyl floor

 Prime the floor.
-I primed the floor with my favorite primer that I knew would work well.
-When I painted the cabinet, I accidentally got some on the floor and it was still there despite numerous cleanings.
-It sticks to everything even if it does stink.
+I primed the floor with my favorite primer, which I knew would work well.
+When I painted the cabinet, I accidentally got some on the floor, and it was still there despite numerous cleanings.
+It sticks to everything, even if it stinks.

-(Use ammonia to clean your brushes and don’t use good brushes with this stuff.
+(Use ammonia to clean your brushes; don’t use good brushes with this stuff.
 Chip brushes work fine because the primer self-levels.)

 The primer made it look so much better!